dproctor/wedding-website/stanley.md

 <h3><a name="mountain-village" id="mountain village"   href="https://www.mountainvillage.com/">Mountain Village Resort</a></h3>
 <em>Update: Several rooms left.</em> Basic, affordable hotel in town that comes with one major perk: access to amazing natural hot springs!
 This resort also offers a full refund for cancellations with at least 7 days notice. <a href="https://goo.gl/maps/fLcVFE9DBhbirCDm9">Google maps</a>

-<h3><a name="idaho-rocky-mountain-ranch" id="idaho-rocky-mountain-ranch"   href="https://idahorocky.com/">Idaho Rocky Mountain Ranch</a></h3>
-<em>Update: fully booked.</em> If you're looking for a really special experience, look no further.
-This is a luxury guest ranch with great food on site (it's all inclusive).
-This is the furthest away of the options we recommend, but still only a 15-minute drive from Stanley and the wedding venue.
-<a href="https://goo.gl/maps/QKUSR5TcyHyfjoCd6">Google maps</a>

 <h3><a name="lower-stanley-cabins" id="lower-stanley-cabins"> Lower Stanley Cabins</a></h3>
 <p>
 <em>Update: a few rooms and cabins available.</em> There are two fairly rustic cabin options in Lower Stanley, just about 1.5 miles from Stanley.
 These cabins are affordable options set right along the river with stunning mountain views.
 There are a variety of cabin options.